The following courses are highly recommended for all AIRR positions:

 All staff will be responsible for:

-• Attending SRRC Spring Class and SRRC Summer Formation.
+Actively participating in and contributing to SRRC Spring Class and SRRC Summer Formation

-• Ensuring that activities/events are catered to serve the American Indian/Native American/Indigenous community.
+Ensuring that activities/events are catered to serve the AIRR student community and all UC Davis students.

 Note: All position descriptions are subject to change.